 - 1. An appointment year is the period from July 1 of one year to June 30 of the next year. - 2.
 When considering the current appointment year the workload review shall include anticipated workload beyond May 15 up to June 30. - 3.
-To qualify as workload, the employee's work must be all at one campus of the College.

-- 2.3 Applicability of Articles/Clauses per the Aforementioned Defined Employees - 2.3.1 The articles in this Agreement only apply to those aforementioned defined employees (Regular Full-Time, Regular Part-Time, Term, Auxiliary) which are specifically mentioned in said article(s)/ clause(s).
+Qualifying workload includes: - Face-to-face work at one campus and/or - Online work - 2.3 Applicability of Articles/Clauses per the Aforementioned Defined Employees - 2.3.1 The articles in this Agreement only apply to those aforementioned defined employees (Regular Full-Time, Regular Part-Time, Term, Auxiliary) which are specifically mentioned in said article(s)/ clause(s).